 How about something to really make an impact this Valentine’s Day

-Looking for the special gift to give to that special person on Valentine’s Day?
+Are you looking for a special gift to give to that special person on Valentine’s Day?
 How about a commitment to improving your relationship?

 As a Divorce Mediator, every day I work with couples that are at the beginning of their divorce.
 Obviously, a little too late for them to work on improving their love life.
 In fact, they’re journeying through one of the most challenging events in their lives.
 But after helping hundreds of couples navigate separation, even though I am not a marriage counsellor, I’ve started to see the patterns that lead to this unfortunate conclusion.

 So how do you protect your relationship from becoming just another divorce statistic?
 Start by working on your communication with each other.
 It’s the number one reason people tell me they are separating.
 Are you surprised?
 It’s not money, the kids, the stress of the job, or the in-laws or even the affair.
 It’s that we can’t talk about the real issues and that creates tension and conflict in our relationship.

 The word communication is used a lot, but do we really know what it actually means?
 Many people tell me they talk a lot and yet they don’t feel their partner heard them.
 Communication is defined as: “the exchange of ideas, thoughts, information and feelings,” that first part we all seem to get.
 It’s the second part of communication that is often missing in relationships: to generate a mutual understanding.